vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 ---
 layout: post
-title: Creating null-safe comparators in Java
+title: Implementing Null-Safe Comparators in Java
 tags: java
 ---

-Sorting domain objects can be challenging because it may require significant effort to consider all edge cases and produce a robust sorting order that meets business requirements.
-For example, consider a client database where users are sorted first by city, then by zip code, then by last name, and finally by first name.
-If any of these properties are not set, we want to move the user to the end of the list.
-It may also be necessary to ignore the case when comparing cities.
-An example of a simple result set in tabulated form is shown below:
+## Introduction

+Sorting complex domain objects in Java can present challenges, particularly when considering multiple criteria and null values.
+This article explores an efficient approach to creating robust, null-safe comparators using Java 8 features.

+## Problem Statement

+Consider a scenario where users in a client database need to be sorted based on multiple criteria:

+- City (case-insensitive)
+- Zip code
+- Last name
+- First name

+Additionally, null values for any of these properties should be handled by moving the corresponding user to the end of the list.

+## Example Dataset

+To illustrate the sorting requirements, consider the following sample dataset:

     | Brisbane  | 4000 | Burke     | Jason   |
     | Brisbane  | null | Appleseed | Frank   |